UHH-ISS/beemaster-acu-portscan/README.md

 #### Container build

 The framework is included as submodule, so the container build is a lot easier.
-Simply do `docker build . -t acu && docker run -p 9999:9999 acu`
+Simply do `docker build . -t acu && docker run acu`